 Issue 1 (as Volume 1, Number 1 for Autumn 2014) formed part of our multiple celebrations for an RGME Anniversary Year [2].
 Issue 2 (as Volume 2, Number 1 for Winter 2022-2023) revives the series of ShelfMarks, as we complete two years of successful activities - including several revivals - and look toward the Year 2023.
-We also prepare for our 2024 Anniversary Year, with 25 years as an international scholarly society founded in England, and 35 years as a nonprofit educational corporation based in New Jersey.
+We also prepare for our 2024 Anniversary Year, with 35 years as an international scholarly society founded in England, of which 25 years are as a nonprofit educational corporation based in New Jersey.